ashtonc/dotfiles/README.md

 - minor xterm config (backup)
 - get a lock screen i guess
 - access ac-library
-- script so that i can charge to 100% if i want to
+- script so that i can charge my battery to 100% if i want to
 - power options (left on, fullscreen, etc)
 - pragmatapro
 - custom zsh prompt